Jim Webster Registered Member MBACP Counsellor/Therapist

-I work from my home and I also offer "one to one" home counselling sessions, all counselling sessions are for one hour; in your first session you can talk about your reasons for choosing counselling and if counselling is right for you and if we can work together.
-Morning, afternoon and evening appointments are available, together with some weekends.
+I work from my home and I also offer "one to one, home visit" counselling sessions, all counselling sessions are for one hour; in your first session you can talk about your reasons for choosing counselling and if counselling is right for you and if we can work together.

 Counselling is a confidential talking therapy and may be able to help you become more aware and understanding of your thoughts, behaviours, feelings, moods and emotions about a particular situation or event in your life, from the past, present or future.